NBISweden/workshop_omics_integration/index.md

 - Identify key methods for analysis and integration of omics data based on a given dataset;
 - Understand strengths and pitfalls of key machine learning techniques in multi-omic analysis;
 - Be aware of important confounding factors and sources of bias.

-***Course fee***
-A course fee of 2000SEK will be invoiced to accepted participants.
-This includes lunches, coffee breaks, and a course dinner.
-Please note that NBIS cannot invoice individuals.

 [1]: https://forms.gle/obADRduLuoWZUeUbA